Build Your Core Strength For A Healthy And Pain Free Back

 If you've ever had physiotherapy for your back pain then I'm sure you'll be familiar with core strengthening exercises.

-This is because your deep-lying core muscles in the abs, hips, lower back and pelvis are responsible for supporting and stabilising your lower spine.
+This is because your deep-lying core muscles in the abs, hips, lower back, and pelvis are responsible for supporting and stabilising your lower spine.

-And your core muscles can also weaken with age which is why back pain becomes more likely the older we get.
+Your core muscles can also weaken with age which is why back pain becomes more likely the older we get.

 So it's vital that you keep your core muscles strong with regular core strengthening exercises if you want to live a life free from back pain.